Koromix/rygel/web/rekkord.org/pages/hooks.md

 For each command there are two hook phases:

 - The `pre` phase, these hooks run before the command takes place.
 If a `pre` phase hook fails to run or returns a non-zero exit code, the action will not run and Rekkord exit with a non-zero exit code.
-- The `post` phase, these hooks run after the command has succeeded.
+- The `post` phase, these hooks run after the command has finished, successfully or not.
 If a `post` hook fails, Rekkord will exit with a non-zero exit code.

 > [!NOTE]
 > All hook scripts run during the corresponding phase, even if one fails.
 Rekkord executes them all in order, before aborting if any of them has failed.

+Post hooks can use the *SUCCESS* environment variable to query whether the command has succeeded or failed.
+The value "1" will be one in case of success, or "0" if an error has happened.
+If one hook command fails, the value of *SUCCESS* is set to 0 in subsequent hooks.

 # Save hooks